 Applicants must be proficient jazz musicians with a working knowledge of music theory, a competent ability on their chosen instrument, and a good level of jazz improvisation.

 For male Singapore citizens or PRs, applicants must have completed National Service, unless exempted.

-Recipients of the JASS Scholarship need to fulfil a service commitment of a specific duration in the jazz music sector upon graduation.
+Recipients of the JASS Scholarship need to fulfil up to 20 performances and conduct 2 talks over 2 years as a service commitment in the jazz music sector upon graduation.

 Recipients will need to confirm their service commitment plans with JASS 6 months before graduation.

 The scholarships do not cover miscellaneous fees and student insurance.